Chapter 22. Programming

 A hard-coded <TEI> element with @xml:id={anthId}_index.
 This file contains the content for the anthology home page.
 The presence of this <TEI> element makes the anthology’s <teiCorpus> valid.

 A sequence of import instructions in the form of Processing Instructions, looking like this: <?lemdo-import ref="emdFV_edition"?>.
-Each one of these points to the id of an edition file, whose contents are to be published in the anthology.
+Each one of these points to the ID of an edition file, whose contents are to be published in the anthology.

-A collection of other XML files populating folders within the anthology folder, each of which consists of a TEI document that is to be turned into a web page in the rendered anthology site.
+A collection of other XML files populating folders within the anthology directory, each of which consists of a TEI document that is to be turned into a web page in the rendered anthology site.
 These are all in the category ldtBornDigital, and they have filenames and IDs beginning with the anthology ID followed by an underscore.
-All such files found in the anthology folder will be converted into web pages.
+All such files found in the anthology directory will be converted into web pages.
 Note that these files are also transformed as part of the regular lemdo-dev build, so you can see them in their default state in that build; when the anthology itself is built, those files will be converted to the anthology rendering style, and will have their prefixes removed (so qme_index.html will become simply index.html in the products/qme/site output folder).

 A site folder containing all the site-level customizations which apply to the anthology output, including template/sitePage.html, which will form the basic template for all pages in the site.
 This is where the banner, menu, footer and other standard site components are defined.
 Other folders include images, for images needed on the site; fonts, for any specialized fonts that need to be included; and css, which contains one or more SCSS files which will be transformed to CSS using SASS, and added to the output pages after the standard CSS inherited from the main lemdo-dev project, enabling a designer to override any display defaults.
 There should be one main SCSS file named {anthId}.scss which imports any other files and that will be built into {anthId}.css and linked into all the output files.